AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/modifying-core-and-3rd-party-tables.md

 ## Why it is not recommended

 * Upgrades could be more complicated
-* Will impact a deployment if the table being modified is large
+* Deployments are impacted if the table being modified is large
-* Migrations to a new platform would be more complicated
+* Migrations to a new platform could be more complicated

 ## Ways to avoid modifying core tables